-Alumni Video Series: Meet Kyra Wang
+Alumni Video Series: Meet Ronith Arlikatti

 Le Cordon Bleu Australia gastronomy alumni and guests gathered at La Buvette Drinkery in Adelaide’s CBD on Thursday 22nd September for a reunion event celebrating the Australian launch of graduate Alexandra Gregori's book 'Songs on the Wind'.
 Special guests included renowned Adelaide food writers David Sly and Simon Wilkinson.